EthMiC/RayTracing/README.md

 addObject("Camera", Position, Rotation, Field of View Angle)

-How to Add Spheres into the scene: addObject("Sphere", Position, Rotation(does nothing), Scale, Color, Roughness);
+How to Add Spheres into the scene: addObject("Sphere", Position, Rotation(does nothing), Scale, Color, Emmision Color, Emmision Strength, Roughness);

-How to Add Meshes into the scene: addObject(Mesh Type, Position, Rotation, Scale, Color, roughness, if Mesh type is Cylinder then [ring number, column number])
+How to Add Meshes into the scene: addObject(Mesh Type, Position, Rotation, Scale, Color, Emmision Color, Emmision strength, roughness, if Mesh type is Cylinder then [ring number, column number])